What needs to be revised?

 Use your experience

 Look at previous essays and texts on which you have received feedback.
 What kinds of problems have been identified by teachers and peer reviewers?
-Check your new text for these problem areas.
+Check your current text for these problem areas.
 For advice on how to compile your own personal checklist, see

 Reading someone else's text

 Before submitting a text for assessment, many writers ask a peer (that is, a fellow student or a colleague), to read it.
-In some courses, peer feedback is indeed part of the writing process.
+In some courses, peer feedback is part of the writing process.
 It is useful to have a checklist of key aspects that need to be considered, both for writers before they hand their texts over to someone else, and for those who are asked to read and comment on the text.